swseighman/Spring-GraalVM-REST-Example/README.md

 Java 17 is used for this example, specifically GraalVM for JDK 17.

-Download GraalVM for JDK 17 [here](https://www.oracle.com/java/technologies/downloads/#graalvmjava17) or use SDKMAN to install GRaalVM.
+Download GraalVM for JDK 17 [here](https://www.oracle.com/java/technologies/downloads/#graalvmjava17) or use SDKMAN to install GraalVM.

 You also have the option of using [script-friendly URLs](https://www.oracle.com/java/technologies/jdk-script-friendly-urls/) (including containers) to automate downloads.